Animals in your attic: How to get Animals out of your Roof

 2. Animals in your attic: Trim away surrounding trees

 If your home’s property has trees, it’s important to check and see if any of the branches are acting as bridges for wildlife to gain access to your roof/attic.
 Wildlife like squirrels and raccoons are excellent climbers.
 Neighboring trees that are close to your attic could be how these little creatures are getting up to your roof.
-You can help eliminate some of the
+You can help eliminate some of the problem by keeping your branches trimmed and within an adequate distance away from your roof.
+This is especially important if you notice a tree that’s close to any entry points you have identified.
+This will help prevent animals in your attic.

 3. Animals in your attic: Evict your curious critters